Development of Optimized Workflow for Viral Genome Reconstruction and Taxonomic Classification from RNA-Seq Data

 Overview

 We partnered with a pioneering biotech company focused on bat genomes to develop an automated, scalable workflow for viral genome assembly and taxonomic classification from Illumina RNA-Seq data.
-By integrating advanced bioinformatics tools and a dual-path assembly strategy, the pipeline achieved over 95% sequence identity and 98% classification accuracy.
+By integrating advanced bioinformatics workflow managers and a dual-path assembly strategy, the pipeline achieved over 95% sequence identity and 98% classification accuracy.
 This solution not only accelerated virus detection and genome reconstruction but also enhanced zoonotic surveillance, supporting early identification of potential spillover threats.
-The project underscores Excelra’s commitment to enabling faster, data-driven decisions in virology, public health, and vaccine development.
+The project underscores Excelra’s commitment to enabling faster, data-driven decisions in virology, public health, and vaccine development, in line with AI-driven data analysis for precision medicine.

 Our client